XantreDev/preact-signals/packages/react/README.md

 - Manual integration: you need to wrap your component with `withTrackSignals` HOC
 - Automatic integration:
   Probably your component doesn't meet the criteria from [How parser plugin detects components?](#how-parser-plugin-detects-components) section.
-You can use `@trackSignals` to opt-in to tracking for a component that doesn't meet the criteria above.
+You can use `@useSignals` to opt-in to tracking for a component that doesn't meet the criteria above.

 #### Automatic integration with Server Components: `Maybe one of these should be marked as a client entry with "use client":`